 We are planning for the growing number of dogs in Merri-bek through a review of our parks and reserves.
 We want to provide an easier, better way for people to share these spaces.

-To improve the use of dog off-leash areas and dog parks we have drafted 5 principles to guide our decision making.
+To improve the use of dog off-leash areas and dog parks we developed 5 principles to guide our decision making.

 In designated off-leash areas, it is a requirement that dogs not under effective control must be restrained by means of a chain, cord, or leash when within the following distances: